Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +8000

-- The Terrapins' national championship odds have improved from +15000 at the beginning of the season to +8000, the 55th-biggest change among all teams.
+- The Terrapins were +15000 to win the national championship at the start of the season, and have now moved up to +8000, which is the 55th-biggest change in the country.

 - Maryland has a 1.2% chance of winning the national championship, based on its moneyline odds.